 - Sometimes, cerium, iron, manganese and nickel are also utilized.
 However, few companies will restrict to use them.

-The catalytic converter consists of a core of ceramics punched with pores which measures less than 1mm.
-The pores are coated with powdered catalysts which consists of certain metals like platinum, palladium and rhodium.
+The catalytic converter comprises a core of ceramics punched with pores which measures less than 1mm.
+The pores are coated with powdered catalysts which comprise certain metals like platinum, palladium and rhodium.
 As the pores lie close to the engine, they get quickly heated and the chemical structure of the exhaust gases which passes through it will also change.

 It can be hard to fix a catalytic converter.
-This essential emissions system component can consume more fuel as it will gradually lose its efficiency and impact the power production of the engine.
+This essential emissions system component can consume more fuel, as it will gradually lose its efficiency and affect the power production of the engine.

 Here are the 3 common causes of catalytic converter problems.

 - Heat can cause damage to any engine component.
 Hence, it’s not a surprise that it is one of the most common causes for the failure of the catalytic converter.

 - As the engine exhaust is already hot, when you add contaminants such as un-burned fuel, it can enter into the vehicle’s exhaust system when the motor is running too rich.

 - This fuel might end up burning the inner side of the converter.

 - This will eventually damage or melt the honeycomb structure which is needed for the catalyst metals to carry out their job, which leads to blockage or restriction in the exhaust flow.

 - If the engine misfires or if a warning code for a bad oxygen sensor appears, then it is best to take care of the issue before it can lead to the failure of the catalytic converter.